This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-Can I give my rabbit cooked Brussel sprouts?
+Can I Give my Rabbit-Cooked Brussel Sprouts?

 That is because they could cause an increased buildup of gas in their digestive tract.
 Remember, this could end up fatal.

-Can I give my rabbit frozen Brussel sprouts?
+Can I Give my Rabbit Frozen Brussel Sprouts?

 As if that is not enough, the food will be too soft for the bunny to chew, primarily upon thawing.